Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

-Hospital officials reported that at least 34 people were killed on Monday, not including journalists who were slain in a tent shortly before midnight.
+Hospital officials reported at least 34 people were killed Monday, not including journalists who were slain in a tent shortly before midnight.

+More than 15 people were killed while waiting for aid at the Zikim crossing in northern Gaza, Fares Awad, head of the ambulance services in northern Gaza said.

+Israel's military did not immediately respond to questions about the deaths.
+Earlier on Monday, it said air and artillery units were operating in northern Gaza and in Khan Younis, where resident Noha Abu Shamala told The Associated Press that two drone strikes killed a family of seven in their apartment.

 Among the dead were at least 12 aid seekers killed by Israeli gunfire while trying to reach distribution points, or awaiting aid convoys, according to officials at two hospitals and witnesses.

+The Palestine Red Crescent Society said its Saraya Field Hospital received about 30 injured people from the Zikim area, adding that more casualties continue to arrive.

+Al-Shifa hospital received five bodies and over 70 wounded people, Dr. Mohamed Abu Selmiya, the hospital’s director, said.

-Relatives told The Associated Press that casualties included children and an infant.
+Relatives told AP that casualties included children and an infant.
 Witnesses to gunfire near the Morag corridor said they saw barrages of bullets and later dead bodies, describing the grim scene as a near-daily occurrence.

-The Associated Press spoke to five witnesses who were among the crowds in central Gaza, the Teina area and the Morag corridor.
+The AP spoke to five witnesses who were among the crowds in central Gaza, the Teina area and the Morag corridor.
 All said that Israeli forces had fired toward the crowds.

 Aid seekers were killed from three kilometers (nearly two miles) to just hundreds of meters (yards) from sites operated by the Gaza Humanitarian Foundation, according to Nasser and Awda hospitals.